I’m interested in obtaining an ROTC scholarship, how do I apply for one?

 Is there a summer training thing I need to attend?

 The Leadership Development and Assessment Course (LDAC) is the only mandatory summer training.
-It takes place during the summer between your junior and senior year and lasts approximately a month long out in Fort Lewis, WA.
+It takes place during the summer between your junior and senior year and lasts approximately a month long out in Fort Knox, KY.
 If you join the program late, you may have to attend a supplemental summer training course, but you should discuss that with us in the office.
 There are some voluntary summer training opportunities (Airborne School, Air Assault, etc.) for registered cadets.

 I don’t see my question addressed here…what should I do?

 If you still have questions, contact our recruiting office at (202) 687-7079.